 R & D personnel

-This article analyses data on research and development (R & D) personnel, researchers and human resources in science and technology (HRST) in the European Union (EU).
+This article analyses data on research and development (R & D) personnel, researchers, human resources in science and technology (HRST) and doctorate/PhD students in the European Union (EU).
 Statistics on science and technology personnel are key indicators for measuring the knowledge-based economy and its developments, for example, providing information on the supply of, and demand for, highly qualified science and technology specialists.

 - 1 Main statistical findings